coreybailey07/coreybailey.org/_posts/2020-11-04-lazy-load-nvm.md

 title: Lazy Loading NVM
 ---

-As with most developers experiencing significant slow down of shell initialization post <code>nvm</code> installation, it became clear it was a problem that would have to be solved.
-After searching the web and referencing the <code>nvm</code> README for a solution, I came across an article by [evanbrodie][00].
-The solution was practical, but I prefered a slightly dryer syntax which for my purposes replaced the multiple function definitions with a <code>for</code> loop.
+As with most developers experiencing sluggish shell initialization post <code>nvm</code> install, it was proving a situation impacting productivity.
+So after a few quick google queries I landed upon an article by [evanbrodie][00] which pointed to a gist providing a clean solution to the problem.
+For my purposes I implemented a slightly dryer syntax by replacing the multiple function definitions with a
+<code>for</code> loop.
+Lazy loading <code>nvm</code> with this method
+cut shell initialization time down by half.

 ```bash
 export NVM_DIR=~/.nvm